varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 resolve, it will match any address it is compared to.
 Consequently, if it is preceded by a negation mark, it will reject any address it is compared to, which may not be what you intended.
-If the entry is enclosed in parentheses, however, it will simply be ignored.
+If the entry is enclosed in parentheses, however, it will simply be ignored if the host name cannot be resolved.

 To match an IP address against an ACL, simply use the match operator::